nicsteyn2/SMCforRt/README.md

-# An introduction to SMC methods for $R_t$ estimation

-Estimation of the instantaneous reproduction number is a well-researched problem in infectious disease epidemiology.
-We introduce a simple framework using sequential Monte Carlo (SMC) methods.
+# SMC and epidemic renewal models

+Renewal models are popular in statistical epidemiology for their use as a semi-mechanistic model of disease transmission.
+We demonstrate how sequential Monte Carlo (SMC) methods can be used to perform inference on and generate projections with these models.

 Our approach:
 👍 Is conceptually simple
 👍 Flexible
 👍 Produces valid credible intervals